nageshwar-mallepally/sklearn-travel-planner/README.md

 # AI Travel Itinerary Planner

-A full-stack application for AI-powered travel itinerary planning using Google's Gemini AI technology.
+A full-stack application for AI-powered travel itinerary planning using RAG and Google's Gemini AI technology.

 ## 🚀 Overview